JorgeOviedo3/JorgeOviedo3/README.md

 </em></p>

-> I'm curious, enthusiastic and student most of the time, like the rest of the time to write code, especially in Javascript.
+> I'm curious, enthusiastic and student most of the time, like the rest of the time to write code.

 **Skills:**